allanchua101/sana/doc-website/get-started.md

 `sana` is a command-line interface used for analyzing an AWS account's serverless resources.
 The CLI is used to provide metrics such as distribution of AWS Lambda functions by runtime, DynamoDB tables with no delete protections, what is the average package size of your functions and many more.

-To start using sana, you should install it using the command below.
+In order to start using `sana`, you need to install it using the npm by running the command below:

 ```sh
 $ npm i -g @serverless-ninja/sana
 ```

-After the installation completes, you can run the command below to check if you have the latest version of sana
+After the installation successfully completes, you can use the command below to check if you have the latest version of sana

 ```sh
 $ sana --version